sticklight-io/declarai/docs/docs/src/advanced/evals/index.md

 ---> 100%
 multi_value_multi_type_extraction...
 ---> 100%
+...
 Done!
 ```

 </div>

 ### Evaluations
+The output table will allow you to review the performance of your task across models and provides and make an informed
+decision on which model and provider to use for your task.

 | Provider | Model         | version | Scenario                         | runtime | <div style="width:290px">output</div>                                                                                                                                                        |
 |:---------|:--------------|:--------|:---------------------------------|:--------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|